-Sometimes you may know you want to renovate but have no idea what you want to do.
-This is OK, don’t worry, you can hire an architect and ask for help figuring out what you want.
-I find that many of my clients feel like they are supposed to have everything figured out on day one, that is not the case.
-We can figure it out as we go along, one thing at a time.
+You may know you want to renovate, but not know exactly what you want to do.
+This is okay, don’t worry.
+You can hire an architect and ask for help with figuring out what you want.
+I find that many of my clients feel like they are supposed to have everything figured out on day one, but that is not the case.
+We can figure it out as we go along.
+One thing at a time!

 Hire an Architect

 One of the first steps to renovating apartments in NYC is to hire an architect.
-I always ask my clients questions about their goals and focus on big picture issues at first and then narrow down as we go along.
-As an architect I can help you figure out your goals as well since some people may want to renovate but do not know what they can and can’t do.
+I always ask my clients questions about their goals and focus on big picture issues at first, and then narrow down as we go along.
+As an architect, I can also help you figure out your goals if you are not completely sure.

-You will be working very closely with your architect so make sure you are comfortable with them and trust them.
-Renovating your home is a very personal experience you want to make sure you put together the right team.
+You will be working very closely with your architect, so make sure you are comfortable with and trust them.
+Renovating your home is a very personal experience.
+You want to make sure you put together the right team.

 Talk To You Management Company / Board

 Every apartment building is different and may have different rules.
-You may want to start by talking to your management company but if this is something you are not interested in doing, it’s OK, you can delegate that to your architect.
+You may want to start by talking to your management company.
+If this is something you are not interested in doing, you can delegate that to your architect.